John Wisdom: Philosophical work

 Before the posthumous publication of Wittgenstein's Philosophical Investigations in 1953, Wisdom's writing was one of the few published sources of information about Wittgenstein's later philosophy.

-His article "Philosophical Perplexity" has been described as ‘something of a landmark in the history of philosophy’ being ‘the first which throughout embodied the new philosophical outlook’.
+Of Wisdom's 1936 "Philosophical Perplexity."
+J.O.
+Urmson remarked that as the first article "which throughout embodied the new philosophical outlook, it is‘something of a landmark in the history of philosophy."

-According to David Pole "in some directions at least Wisdom carries Wittgenstein's work further than he himself did, and faces its consequences more explicitly."
+According to David Pole, "in some directions at least Wisdom carries Wittgenstein's work further than he himself did, and faces its consequences more explicitly."

-Wisdom was for most of his career at Trinity College, Cambridge, and became Professor of Philosophy at Cambridge University.
-Near the end of his career he was Professor of Philosophy at the University of Oregon.
-A festrchrift titled Wisdom: Twelve Essays (1974), edited by Renford Bambrough, was published near the time of his retirement from the same.

-He was president of the Aristotelian Society from 1950 to 1951.

-His famous "Parable of the Invisible Gardener" is a dialectic on the existence or absence of God.
+Wisdom wrote a number of essays addressing the question of the nature of religious beliefs, statements, and questions.
+Appraising this work D.Z.
+Phillips writes that; "no one among contemporary philosophers has done more than Wisdom to show us that religious beliefs are not experimental hypotheses about the world".
+Wisdom utilises his famous Parable of the Invisible Gardener to this end.

 The first recorded use of the term "analytic philosophers" occurred in Wisdom's 1931 work, "Interpretation and Analysis in Relation to Bentham's Theory of Definition", which expounded on Bentham's concept of "paraphrasis": "that sort of exposition which may be afforded by transmuting into a proposition, having for its subject some real entity, a proposition which has not for its subject any other than a fictitious entity".
 At first Wisdom referred to "logic-analytic philosophers", then to "analytic philosophers".
 According to Michael Beaney, "the explicit articulation of the idea of paraphrasis in the work of both Wisdom in Cambridge and Ryle in Oxford represents a definite stage in the construction of analytic philosophy as a tradition".